eddiesTime/sme_app/gfm_documentation.md

 ##### Presentation Layer

-The `WeatherStore` has to be injected into the Widget Tree to access it in the application.
+The weather store has to be injected into the widget tree to access it in the application.
 The injection is done with the help of the `provider` package inside the `WeatherApp` widget.